FlorinAndrei/datascience_capstone_project/README.md

-I have completed the Master of Science in Data Science (MSDS) program at the University of Wisconsin.
+I have completed the Master of Science in Data Science (MSDS) program at the University of Wisconsin - La Crosse.
 This is my capstone project - code, paper, and artifacts.

 Read the full paper here (CTRL-click or right-click to open in new tab):

 [Semantic Segmentation for Medical Ultrasound Imaging](Capstone%20Paper%20-%20Semantic%20Segmentation%20for%20Medical%20Ultrasound%20Imaging.pdf)

-Video of my models looking for benign / malignant lesions on ultrasound images (CTRL-click or right-click to open in new tab):
+Video of my models looking for benign / malignant lesions on breast ultrasound images (CTRL-click or right-click to open in new tab):

 [![Semantic Segmentation](pred-good.png)](https://youtu.be/en4aTGsbp3U)

+# Overview

+This work was done within the BUS Project at the University of Wisconsin, led by Dr. Jeffrey Baggett.
+Together with the Mayo Clinic, represented by Dr. Richard Ellis, they are working on a feasibility study aiming to develop state-of-the-art breast ultrasound lesion interpretation support software for radiologists.
+In plain words, they research deep learning techniques to improve breast cancer diagnostic and patient outcomes.
+See the paper for details.

+Within the BUS Project, this work (my capstone project) has aimed to create deep learning models that can identify lesions (benign or malignant) in breast ultrasound images, and highlight their area and contour on the images.
+Some models classify the lesions based on their nature (benign or malignant) and indicate the lesion class via color codes.

+This, in a nutshell, is image segmentation applied to ultrasound imaging.

 # Tech Details